What is Family Therapy?

 - Supporting – The therapist will instill positive reinforcement to promote change.

-- Blocking – The therapist will intervene to block behaviors in a group if any member is found to disrespect another member, break confidentiality, or violate other ground rules.
+- Blocking – The therapist will intervene to stop behaviors in a group if any member is found to disrespect another member, break confidentiality, or violate other ground rules.
 Members will be reminded about being respectful and following the ground rules.

 How Long is a Group Therapy Session?

-The preferred duration for group sessions that are done more than once a week is around 45 minutes.
+The preferred duration for group sessions done more than once a week is around 45 minutes.
 Those conducted once a week may last for up to 2 hours.
 Group therapy may continue for six months at the most, depending on the purpose and goals of the group.

 When is Group Therapy Used?